Rehat: 1699-1925

+While the Khalsa was gaining political power in the 18th century, a large number of sehajdharis began joining its ranks from around the mid-18th century onwards.
+Sehajdharis Sikhs practiced religion in a more fluid manner without following boundaries, in-contrast to the Khalsa Sikhs, which had always been a small minority.
+This presented a paradigm where as Sikhs gained political power, they further relapsed back into Hinduism.
+Sikh theology began to be re-interpreted under a Brahminical lens, such as in relation to the varnasramadharma.
+Sikh rehatnamas (codes of conduct) from this period, such as Chaupa Singh's, are heavily influenced by Hindu practices, especially with regard to the status of women and interactions with Muslims.
+These manuals were more akin to the stridharma (moral system for women) laid out in Hindu texts, such as the Dharamshastra.

-There was no standard rehat but there were many with the same points and concepts, like the Muktinamah (ਮੁਕਤੀਨਾਮਾਹ), Rehatnamah (ਰਹਿਤਨਾਮਾਹ), Tankhahnamah (ਤਨਖਾਹਨਾਮਾਹ), 54 Hukams (੫੪ ਹੁਕਮ) etc. As per Dr. McLeod, several books were published during this period that attempted to provide a renaissance to the faith.
+There was no standard rehat but there were many with the same points and concepts, like the Muktinamah (ਮੁਕਤੀਨਾਮਾਹ), Bhai Nand Lal's Rehatnamah (ਰਹਿਤਨਾਮਾਹ, 1695) and Tankhahnamah (ਤਨਖਾਹਨਾਮਾਹ, circa 1704), 54 Hukams (੫੪ ਹੁਕਮ) etc. As per Giani Gian Singh (1885), in 1857, Bhai Rai Singh travelled and stayed at Hazur Sahib, Nanded, (where the 10th Guru, Guru Gobind Singh receded) for 3 1/2 months to document and reproduce the code of conduct of the Sikhs at the time for the Namdhari sect of Sikhism.
+As per Dr. McLeod (1987), several books were published during this period that attempted to provide a renaissance to the faith.
 Budh Singh published Khalsa Dharm Shatak in 1876, Kahn Singh Nabha wrote Raj Dharm (1884), Ham Hindu Nahin (1898) and Mahan Kosh (1930), Gurmat Sudhakar (1898 Hindi, 1901 Punjabi).
 In 1915, Chief Khalsa Diwan published Gurmat Parkash Bhag Sanskar while Teja Singh Bhasaur published Khalsa Rahit Parkash in 1911 and Bhai Jodh Singh's Gurmati Niranay was published in 1932.
 Finally Sikh Rahit Maryada was brought out by the SGPC in 1945.
 These publications showed a significant attempt by the Sikh intelligentsia and bodies to develop appropriate code of conduct reflective of the Sikh philosophy.